New Plumbing Coupons: Click Here to View Current Discounts

 • Families with 5+ members will want at least a 50-gallon water heater.
 If hot water usage is high, then 75 gallons is definitely the recommended option.
 On a busy morning, no one wants to run out of hot water for showering, washing dishes, etc.

 A more precise way to choose among water heater sizes is to figure out what your home’s first-hour rating is.
 The first-hour rating is the amount of hot water needed during the hour of peak hot water usage, and it tells you how much hot water the tank can deliver in that hour.
+This is one of the most important sizing metrics when comparing water heater types.

 Also included in the first-hour rating is the recovery rate.
 This rate comes from the combination of how much hot water the tank can store and how quickly the tank can heat cold water to the desired temperature when you have to replenish it.
+When comparing new systems, it’s also smart to check the Uniform Energy Factor (UEF), which helps measure overall efficiency.

 The following are some common uses for hot water and a general range of how much hot water they require.
 After figuring out what your peak hour of hot water usage is (for most, it’s a period during the morning, but that doesn’t hold for every household), determine which activities the water heater serves during that period.
 Once you do that, then you can add up the estimated gallons needed to determine the right water heater size for your home.

-• Washing clothes– 25 to 40 gallons per load
+Washing clothes 25 to 40 gallons per load

-• Bath– 15 to 25 gallons
+Bath 15 to 25 gallons

-• Housecleaning– 5 to 12 gallons
+Housecleaning 5 to 12 gallons

-• Washing dishes in a dishwasher– 5 to 10 gallons per load
+Washing dishes in a dishwasher 5 to 10 gallons per load

-• Shampooing– 5 gallons
+Shampooing 5 gallons

-• Food prep– 3 to 6 gallons
+Food prep 3 to 6 gallons

-• Showering– 3 gallons per minute
+Showering 3 gallons per minute

-• Shaving– 2 to 3 ½ gallons
+Shaving 2 to 3.5 gallons

-• Bathing a baby– 2 gallons
+Bathing a baby 2 gallons

-• Washing hands– 1 to 2 gallons
+Washing hands 1 to 2 gallons

 Let’s say that during the peak hour, a family of 3 showers for an average of 8 minutes each.
 They also run a dishwasher load.
 One person shaves at a sink, and another uses hot water to help prepare breakfast.

 That’s up to 91 gallons needed.
 This family needs a 75-gallon tank or larger.
 They might also want to consider shorter showers or running the dishwasher later!
+If they are exploring other water heater types, they may also want to compare a properly sized tankless or hybrid model based on flow rate, recovery, and efficiency goals.

 Read more on What Should You Look For When Buying Water Heaters?